klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

 This is done to help reduce OS jitter which can kill scalability of large parallel applications.
 However, it also creates an assymetry that is hard to deal with.
 (For this reason they chose to disable the first core of every CCD on Frontier, so core 0, 8, 16, ... and corresponding hardware threads 64, 72, ..., but on LUMI this is not yet the case).
+Don't be surprised if when running a GPU code you see a lot of activity on core 0.
+It is caused by the ROCm<sup>TM</sup> driver and is precisely the reason why that core is reserved, as that activity would break scalability of applications that expect to have the same amount of available compute power on each core.

-Note that even with `--hiint=nomulthread` the hardware threads will still be turned on at the hardware level and be visible in the
+Note that even with `--hint=nomulthread` the hardware threads will still be turned on at the hardware level and be visible in the
-OS (e.c., in `/proc/cpuinfo`).
+OS (e.g., in `/proc/cpuinfo`).
 In fact, the batch job step will use them, but they will not be used by applications in job steps started with subsequent `srun` commands.

 <!-- Script cpu-numbering-demo1 -->